DEFRA/ffc-development-guide/docs/create-a-new-service/conventions.md

 # Repository conventions

-Repositories should be setup with the following conventions to ensure consistency and to ensure the CI pipeline functions correctly.
+For teams using the FCP Platform, repositories should be setup with the following conventions to ensure consistency and to ensure the CI pipeline functions correctly.

 ## Structure